mauro210/Tricky/README.md

 * Replay trick videos using the replay buttons
 * Mark tricks as learned to track your progress
 * Click the **"Trick Data"** button on the homepage to access the dashboard with visual insights and personalized trick recommendations

+## Contributing
+Contributions are welcome!
+If you find a bug or have a suggestion, feel free to open an issue or submit a pull request.

+To contribute:
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/YourFeatureName`)
+3. Commit your changes (`git commit -m 'Add YourFeatureName'`)
+4. Push to the branch (`git push origin feature/YourFeatureName`)
+5. Open a pull request

 ## License
 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.